Resources to help you embody a sense of awake and connected wisdom

 Connecting with the heart.
 Understanding that curiosity, openness, joy and compassion are all core components of being able to connect with experience and that these are all qualities that come from the heart.

-Realising that it is through maintaining this sense of openness even when life is hard that we increase the depth and resilience of our beings.
+Realising that it is through maintaining a sense of openness even when life is hard that we increase the depth and resilience of our beings.

 Realising that spiritual practice is not an on and off system that the mind would like us to believe but that life is an experience that we go through one moment at a time.

 Connecting with what really matters in life and what you are passionate about with a sense of courage, all of which come from the heart, and using this to guide your decisions and choices in life.